Sivatherium: Description

 Sivatherium resembled the modern okapi, but was far larger, and more heavily built, being about 2.2 m tall at the shoulder, 3 m in total height with a weight up to 400–500 kg.
-A newer estimate has come up with an estimated body mass of about 1250 kg or 1360 kg.
+A newer estimate has come up with an estimated average body mass of about 1246 kg, with a range of 857–1812 kg.
 This would make Sivatherium one of the largest known ruminants, rivalling the modern giraffe and the largest bovines.
-This weight estimate is thought to be an underestimate, as it does not take into account the large horns possessed by males of the species.
 Sivatherium had a wide, antler-like pair of ossicones on its head, and a second pair of ossicones above its eyes.
 Its shoulders were very powerful to support the neck muscles required to lift the heavy skull.
-Sivatherium was initially misidentified as an archaic link between modern ruminants and the now obsolete, polyphyletic "pachyderms" (elephants, rhinoceroses, horses and tapirs).
+Sivatherium was initially misidentified as an archaic link between modern ruminants and the now obsolete, polyphyletic "pachyderms" (elephants, rhinoceroses, hippopotamuses and tapirs).
 The confusion arose in part due to its graviportal (robust) morphology, which was unlike anything else studied at that time.

 Palaeobiology

-Palaeoecology

 A dental wear analysis of S. hendeyi from the Early Pliocene of South Africa found that the teeth were brachyodont, but had a higher hypsodonty than a giraffe, and that it was best classified as a mixed feeder, being able to both graze and browse.
 Analysis of dental microwear and mesowear paired with δ^{13}C and δ^{18}O measurements of S. maurusium from Ahl al Oughlam in western Morocco show it predominantly fed on C_{3} vegetation.